Genuine Faux Farm

 We do want to be responsive to your needs, so reasonable suggestions will be considered.

 If you know you will be gone during your typical pickup day, we prefer that you designate someone to pickup your share if that is at all possible.
 If this is difficult for you, we can put the word out to our other shareholders to see if someone near you will pick up your share and store for a couple of days.
 Again, there are options, but you need to let us know and we can negotiate a possible solution.

 We have gone through the process of certification with IDALS since 2007 and have been awarded certification each year.
 All fields completed their transition years by 2009.
 The western portion of our farm was hit by an aerial sprayer in 2012, so it went back into transition (not certified organic) until June 2015.
-We adhere to all practices, but we will not label produce from that area as certified organic until the transition period is over.

 Our poultry and eggs are not certified organic.
 The meat poultry would require that we take the birds to a certified organic processor.
 There are none that will take our small number of birds any closer than a 3 hour drive away.
 So, we will not do that.
 Similarly, we follow organic practices with the layers, but circumstances do not provide us with the opportunity to certify them at this time.